zaycev/ds-gui/ABOUT.md

 (verb-prep-noun go to school)
 ```

-A dependency store is a collection of such tuples such that each tuple is assigned its frequency in a corpus.
+A propositions store is a collection of such tuples such that each tuple is assigned its frequency in a corpus.

-**Generalizing over Dependency Tuples**
+**Generalizing over Propositions**

-A significant amount of the dependency tuples can be further generalized if we abstract from named
-entities, synonyms, and sister terms.
+A significant amount of the propositions can be further generalized if we abstract from named entities, synonyms, and sister terms.
 Consider the following NVNPN tuples:

 ```
 (Guardian publish interview with Stevens)